UPDATED: APRIL 27, 2023 | 2 MIN READ

 Each ACA plan tier offers varying cost-sharing between health insurers and consumers.
 These are only averages—your actual costs will vary.

-- Bronze: The insurance company pays 60%, with the remaining 40% paid by the consumer.
+• Bronze: The insurance company pays 60%, with the remaining 40% paid by the consumer.

-- Silver: Your insurer will pay 70%, while you will pay a 30% copay.
+• Silver: Your insurer will pay 70%, while you’ll pay a 30% copay.

-- Gold: Your insurance covers 80%, and you will pay 20%.
+• Gold: Your insurance covers 80%, and you’ll pay 20%.

-- Platinum: The insurance company pays 90%, and you pay a 10% copay.
+• Platinum: The insurance company pays 90%, and you pay a 10% copay.

-Affordable Care Act Metal Tier Pros and Cons
+Affordable Care Act metal tier pros and cons

 Each metal tier offers its unique benefits and drawbacks, so it’s important to weigh the pros and cons to find the best Obamacare plan for you.
 For example, Bronze plans offer the lowest monthly premium, but you’ll pay the most for routine care.
 Learn more about each metal tier below.

-- Bronze plans offer the lowest monthly premium, but your deductible can be thousands of dollars yearly, making costs high when you need routine or emergency care.
+• Bronze plans offer the lowest monthly premium, but your deductible can be thousands of dollars yearly, making costs high when you need routine or emergency care.
 They’re generally best for healthy young adults.

-- Silver plans have moderate monthly premiums and out-of-pocket costs, with lower deductibles than Bronze plans.
+• Silver plans have moderate monthly premiums and out-of-pocket costs, with lower deductibles than Bronze plans.
 Silver plans are a good choice if you’re eligible for a premium tax credit based on your estimated household income.

-- Gold plans charge high monthly premiums with low deductibles.
+• Gold plans charge high monthly premiums with low deductibles.
 Gold plans could be a good value if you require more care or have frequent doctor visits, as you’ll reach your deductible quickly.

-- Platinum plans carry the highest premium but provide the lowest costs of care.
+• Platinum plans carry the highest premium but provide the lowest costs of care.
 Deductibles are very low, so your plan will start paying its share earlier than other tiers.
 If you use a lot of care and are willing to pay more each month, you’ll pay far less for each visit.

-How and When to Enroll in Obamacare
+How and when to enroll in Obamacare

 If you’re considering ACA health insurance coverage, here’s what you need to know about how and when to enroll via the Health Insurance Marketplace.

-How to Enroll
+How to enroll

-Once you submit your application, you’ll immediately receive your eligibility results for potential savings.
+Once you submit your application, you’ll receive your eligibility results for potential savings.
 This includes tax credits to help with monthly premiums, lower coinsurance, copayments, deductibles, and free or low-cost Medicaid and Children’s Health Insurance Program (CHIP) coverage.

-When to Enroll
+When to enroll

 The ACA guarantees coverage for all Health Insurance Marketplace applicants as long as eligibility requirements are met.
 However, enrollment is limited to an annual open enrollment period that varies by state.